 CBS’s March Madness coverage starts on March 19 with the First Round.
 The easiest—and only free—way to watch all the CBS action is with a good antenna.
 If you’re purchasing one for the first time, remember to first check to see which stations you can receive in your area, and which antenna type you’ll need to pull in your CBS affiliate.
 Given the challenging logistics of catching so many games, you might also want to invest in an over-the-air DVR to time-shift some of your viewing.

 If you can’t access CBS over the air, consider subscribing to Paramount+, which bundles ViacomCBS brands including CBS, MTV, BET, Comedy Central, Nickelodeon, and Paramount Network into a single subscription.
 The app, which replaced CBS All Access, will give you live streaming access to every game broadcast on the network.
-A subscription costs $5 per month or $50 annually with advertising, or you can go ad-free for $10 per month or $100 per year.
+To get your local CBS station, you’ll need to sign up for the Premium subscription for $10 per month or $100 per year.
 The service offers a one-month free trial, but we’ve found that you can repeatedly take advantage of this offer by cancelling a day or two after you sign up.
 Find out how you can get Paramount+ for free.

 Sling is the thing for Turner telecasts

 As in previous years, the bulk of the tournament will be aired on three Turner Sports networks—TBS, TNT, and TruTV—with most of the action on the flagship station.
-You can get all three of those channels with the Sling Blue package for $35 a month.
-Sling TV always has attractive incentives for new subscribers, and if you sign up now you can get a free Chromecast with Google TV.
+You can get all three of those channels with the Sling Blue package for $45 a month.
+Sling TV always has attractive incentives for new subscribers, and if you sign up now you can get a free Amazon Fire TV Stick and $15 off your first month.
 The service also offers other promotional gifts for when you prepay for two or three months.

 DirectTV Stream steps onto the court